Stuck but still moving

 I wanted to learn, build, and actually release something cool.

-Work got intense.
+But life hit.
+My Day job got intense.
 My personal life got busy.
 And just like that, all momentum stopped.
 I haven’t touched my games in weeks.
-The money’s gone, and without it, everything is on pause.
+The project money is gone, and without it, everything is on pause.

 I’ve thought about making the assets myself using Aseprite and Photoshop.
-I’ve tried.
+I mean, I’ve tried.
 But it’s hard to stay inspired when the mountain keeps growing.

-I streamed a bit on Twitch, but my environment is too noisy.
+I streamed a bit on Twitch, but my environment is too noisy, making streaming difficult.
+No one wants to watch a “no commentary” stream.
 I uploaded a few YouTube videos from a past game jam, but editing and maintaining a channel takes more time than I have.

 I feel stuck in a loop.
 Too many ideas.
 Not enough time.
-And now I’m even starting to feel dread around something I love.
-That’s not a good sign.
+And now I’m even starting to feel dread around something I love to do.
+That’s not a good sign, is it?

-What I really need is community people who are in it for real.
+What I really need is a community of people who are in it for real.
 Folks who code, who finish things, who keep showing up.

-Most of the Discord or itch.io communities I’ve joined feel like ghost towns after a few weeks.
+Most of the Discord or itch.io communities I’ve joined feel like ghost towns.
 Lots of hype and little follow-through.

 I don’t want to be that guy.

+So now what?
 Maybe I’ll try to block time on a calendar.
+I’ll try to stay organized with my Obsidian vault and Toggl Timer.

 I’m not quitting.

-But I’m being honest: I’m tired, I’m stuck, and I’m not sure what the next right step is.
+But if I’m being honest with myself, I’m tired, I’m stuck, and I’m not sure what the next right step is.

-If you’re in the same boat, or if you’re someone who’s stuck, too, feel free to reach out.
+If you’re on the same boat, or if you’re someone who’s stuck, too, feel free to reach out.
 Maybe we can build something together.